-The Board is committed to pursuing gender diversity in relation to the composition of the Board.
+The Board regards diversity as an important element to ensure that the Group has the requisite range of perspectives, insights and experience from its leaders for effective management of the Group's business.
+To this end, the Board has established a written board diversity policy to ensure that it incorporates an appropriate level of diversity of thought, including diversity in skills, experience, and gender.
+In particular, the Board is committed to pursuing gender diversity in relation to the composition of the Board.
 In this connection, the NC will ensure that female candidates are included for consideration whenever it seeks to identify a new director to the Board.
-Having said that, gender is but one aspect of diversity and a new director will continue to be selected on the basis of his/her skills, experience, knowledge, insight and relevance to the Board.
+Having said that, gender is but one aspect of diversity, and a new director will continue to be selected on the basis of his/her skills, experience, knowledge, insight and relevance to the Board.